 Different tissues have different blood flow and different metabolic rates.
 Where blood supply is low, degeneration often occurs due to low oxygen levels and inadequate supply of nutrients and growth factors needed for healing.
 Inadequate blood flow causes injuries to heal slowly and generally incompletely.
 Areas with poor circulation are also difficult for stem cells to reach and for cell signaling to be effective, key elements in the Emergency Response Team our body uses to heal.

 Tendons, like other collagenous tissue in the joint, have extremely poor circulation.
 A single molecule of collagen, the primary protein that constitutes tendons, takes about 100 days to fully mature.
 Tendons also have a slow rate of metabolism, or cellular turnover rate.
-When injured, tendons take a long time to adapt to stimulation in their environment signaling an injury to the tissue.
-Consequently, the body's Emergency Response Team is slow to respond in rushing tissue building nutrients to the site of injury.
+When injured, tendons take a long time to adapt to stimulation in their environment that signal an injury to the tissue.
+Consequently, the body's Emergency Response Team is slow to respond.
+Tissue building nutrients are slow to transport to the site of injury.
 A muscle, on the contrary, can hypertrophy or atrophy within a few days because it has a higher rate of metabolism.

 Tendons are bands of dense connective tissue composed of collagen that connect muscles to the bones, transmitting the mechanical force of muscle contraction to move the joint.
 They have one of the highest tensile strengths found in the body’s soft tissue.
 A tendon is composed of dense fibrous connective tissue made up primarily of collagenous fibers.
 Primary collagen fibers consist of bunches of collagen fibrils that form the basic units of a tendon.
 Groups of primary fibers form secondary fiber bundles that, in turn, group together to form tertiary fiber bundles, together creating the tendon unit (see image).

 Spindle-shaped tenocytes (fibrocytes) and tenoblasts (fibroblasts) are the primary cell types in tendons.
 Mature tendon cells (tenocytes) are found throughout the tendon structure, usually anchored to collagen fibers.
 Spindle-shaped immature tendon cells (tenoblasts) mature into tenocytes.
-Tenoblasts are typically clustered and free from collagen fibers: they are highly proliferative in nature and important factors in the synthesis of collagen and other extracellular matrix components.
+Tenoblasts are typically clustered and free from collagen fibers.
+They are highly proliferative in nature and important units in the synthesis of collagen and other extracellular matrix components.

 Both tendinopathy and tendonitis are caused by overuse or sudden stress on a tendon.
 Aging and lack of muscle tone can also play a role.
 “Tendinopathy” is derived from the Greek term “pathos” which indicates a disease or disorder.
 Although often used interchangeably, tendinosis is the more precise term for a condition showing degeneration of tissue with “tendinopathy” encompassing a broader range of disorders.

 Tendinopathy, or more precisely tendinosis, is a degeneration of the collagen protein that forms the tendon.
-Tendons may develop small tears or the collagen fibers, normally aligned in straight segments that glide easily over each other, become disorganized.
+Tendons may develop small tears or the collagen fibers.
+Normally aligned in straight segments that glide easily over each other, fibers can become disorganized.
 This physiological dysfunction causes further damage to the tissue and can, in severe cases, result in a rupture.
 Scar tissue generally develops causing further biomechanical restrictions.
 Biomechanical dysfunction is common in underlying conditions such as tennis elbow and swimmer’s shoulder.
-Because of the stress placed on the Achilles heel, rupture of this tendon is not uncommon.
+Rupture to the Achilles heel is not uncommon due to the stress placed on this tendon.
 Partial ruptures that have a portion of the tendon intact can often be treated non-surgically.